docwhat/homedir/readme.md

 This new version is much easier to keep up-to-date.
 Just execute the command `homedir setup` and it'll get the latest version from GitHub.

+## Plans/Todo

+* Finish moving out the package and dependency checking stuff into a Catalog class.
+* Look more carefully at the pre/post code.
+* Add a true version number to homedir.
+I'll start doing work in a different branch and only push to master when it's a new official branch.
+* I'll probably then tweak setup.py not to refetch if the version on disk is the same on github.

+* Add `homedir-pkg <pkg-name> <file-to-add>...` command to make building a package from existing files easier.